Are you homeless or at risk of homelessness as a result of rent arrears?

 Your landlord must give you a legal reason to end your tenancy through a Section 8 Notice, including having rent arrears or breaking the terms of your tenancy agreement.
 This notice can be served alongside a Section 21 Notice, and your lanldord can give you 14 days, 4 weeks or 2 months notice depending on the reason for serving the notice.

 Your landlord must apply to court at the end of the notice period.
-You can challenge a Section 8 Notice if it's not valid, your landlord can't prove you owe rent arrears, or you have evidence that disproves your landlord's case.
+You can challenge a Section 8 Notice if it is not valid, if your landlord can't prove you owe rent arrears, or you have evidence that disproves your landlord's case.
 You should seek legal advice if you wish to defend your notice.

 Shelter: Eviction after a Section 8 Notice